-I would be very interested to see the results of the studies you previously mentioned and have a few follow-up questions:
+I would be very interested to see the results of the COVID-19 studies you previously mentioned and have a few follow-up questions:

 - Do you know if the people who had 2,500 had COVID previously, or if it has been that high in people who have never had COVID?
 (The only person I know who had that high had COVID before.)

 - I never had COVID and my count a month after the 2 doses of Pfizer vaccine was 746.2, so it is definitely above .80.
 I know that’s high compared to many others with CLL I know, but it sounds like it might actually be on the lower end since that’s not near 2,500.
-Is my right?
+Am my right?

 - Is there any preliminary information on how quickly those numbers go down after vaccination in CLL patients (or average person)?
 I’m wondering if I should switch some autumn doctor appointments to this summer if my immunity will likely be much lower then or if chances are, I’ll have similar coverage then as I do now.